-Indicates that you did not supply a preferences file and z/OS Debugger ignores any specification of the EQAOPTS PREFERENCESDSN command.
+Indicates that you did not supply a preferences file and z/OS Debugger ignores any specification of the EOAOPTS PREFERENCESDSN command.

-The following TEST suboptions are for use only in remote debug mode:
+The following TEST suboptions are for remote debug mode and code coverage:

-DIRECT&, TCPIP&, or VADTCPIP& (remote debug mode only)
+DIRECT&, TCPIP&, or VADTCPIP&

-Specifies that z/OS Debugger starts in remote debug mode with a client of the following products:
+Specifies that z/OS Debugger starts in remote debug mode with a client.